 Recommended credit score

-Why should you get Discover it Student?
+Why should you get the Discover it Student Cash Back?

 Recommended credit score

-If you typically spend more on dining, entertainment and groceries all year long then the Capital One SavorOne Rewards for Students could be a better fit.
-But if your spending habits change from quarter to quarter, you might get more benefit from the Discover it Student.
+If you typically spend more on dining, entertainment, groceries and travel, then the Capital One SavorOne Student Cash Rewards could be a better fit.
+But if your spending habits better align with Discover’s quarterly bonus categories, you might get more from the Discover it Student.
 Or, you might consider adding both cards to your wallet, which would provide you with the opportunity to maximize cash back earnings.